 As life expectancies increase and people spend more years in retirement, the money set aside to pay for health care will have to last longer as well.
 Clearly, factoring in health care expenses has become a critical part of retirement planning.
 Fortunately, there are steps you can take to ease your mind—and your budget—so you can arrive at retirement with potentially fewer worries about managing your health care costs.

-To take control of your health care expenditures, “You need to educate yourself in terms of what your options for health expense coverage are: what you need, where you can get it, and the cost for that coverage,” says Sunit Patel, senior vice president of Fidelity Benefits Consulting.
+To take control of your health care expenditures, “You need to educate yourself about what your options for health expense coverage are: what you need, where you can get coverage, and the cost for that coverage,” says Sunit Patel, senior vice president of Fidelity Benefits Consulting.
 That education starts with understanding what your options for health insurance will be once you retire.

 For most retirees, leaving full‐time employment will mean leaving employer‐provided health care coverage behind.
-Today, only 28% of firms with 200 or more employees (and just 3% of small firms) still offer retirement health care coverage.3 Even then, the plan may differ dramatically from its preretirement version.
+Today, only 23% of firms with 200 or more employees still offer retirement health care coverage.2 Even then, the plan may differ dramatically from its preretirement version.
 There may be different deductibles, co‐pays, or other limitations, and you may be sharing a larger amount, if not all, of the cost of the premium.